sbsanjaybharti/star_war_ships/README.md

 * docker
 ### List of content
 1. Architecture
-2. Running url on docker
+2. Running application on docker
+3. Traefik for managing URL
 4. Unittest with 15 test cases
 5. PEP8 with pylint